EricT29/Sports-IT/README.md

 Then go into the "Database" folder and copy the folder from inside into your mySQL directory at C:\wamp64\bin\mysql\mysql5.7.21\data\tech_support.

+# Usage

-Run Wamp Server and enjoy!
+Run Wamp Server and login with "admin" for the username and "sesame" for the password to sign in as an administrator.

+Also try to login as a technician with "alison@sportspro.com" and "sesame" or a customer with "kelly@example.com" and "sesame".